Money Mindset Wealth + Finance

 If you’re looking for actionable ways to set up your financial future, here are the top things I did in my 20s to gain financial independence.

 Does it delay gratification and suck a little bit?
 Maybe.
-And I get it, driving a hooptie may not be glamorous and it sucks being the butt of jokes from your friends.
+I get it, driving a hooptie may not be glamorous and it sucks being the butt of jokes from your friends.

-But you know sucks even more?
+But you know what sucks even more?
 Eating tuna and living on a prayer at the age of 70.

 The Top 10 Personal Finance Tips for Young Adults To Do Right Now